NaturalInflux/arc-raiders-countdown-bot/README.md

 ## Usage

 - The bot will automatically post countdown messages every day at 9:00 AM UTC
-- Each message includes a random Reddit post from r/ArcRaiders (when available)
+- Each message includes the top Reddit post of the day from r/ArcRaiders (with image, when available)
 - Special formatting for the final week and release day
 - The bot will gracefully handle Reddit API failures and continue posting countdown messages